hyhuang00/scRNA-DR2020/README.md

 - preprocessing: scripts that are used for preprocessing each dataset
 - experiments: scripts that are used for experiments, including the dimensionality reduction of each algorithm and the evaluation
 - figures: scripts that are used for figure creation
-- results: raw embeddings generated during the experiments
+- output: raw embeddings generated during the experiments
-- results_extra: raw embeddings generated for figures, not necessarily being evaluated
+- output_extra: raw embeddings generated for figures, not necessarily being evaluated
+- results: evaluated results from the experiments